iloveicedgreentea/DevOops/readme.md

 Good and bad examples of how to Terraform

-## Principles of good Terraform
+## Principles of Good Terraform

 * Remote backend with state locking
   * You should use a remote backend like S3 + DynamoDB which supports state locking
+  * Enable versioning

 * Credentials separate from code
   * Don't put credentials in your provider config
   * Use built in mechanisms like environment variables, path to credentials file, etc

 * Configs separate from code
   * Anything that is a parameter should be a declared variable, not hardcoded in your `.tf` files.
-Resources with unique name constraints should be scoped to an environment.
+  * Resources with unique name constraints should be scoped to an environment.

 * File separation
   * Resources should be grouped in files where it makes sense; don't put everything in a main.tf.
-Terraform will flatten it for you but having things logically separated will
+    * Terraform will flatten it for you but having things logically separated will

 * Reuseable Modules
   * Resources for a use case should be self contained in a Terraform Module and they should be reusable.
-Examples of self contained use cases include an application, a reusable database component, or a Jenkins server deployment.
+    * Examples of self contained use cases include an application, a reusable database component, or a Jenkins server deployment.
   * Nesting modules is okay when it can logically separate resources

 * Decoupled resources